 “Adult ALL is an extremely aggressive cancer, and there is a high unmet medical need that exists in the treatment of patients with this disease once they relapse, where historically they suffer from poor outcomes,” Elias Jabbour, M.D., U.S. lead investigator and professor of Leukemia, ALL Section Chief, at The University of Texas MD Anderson Cancer Center, Houston, said in a news release.

-The approval was based on data from the FELIX clinical trial.
+The approval of Aucatzyl was based on data from the FELIX clinical trial.
 In the 65 patients evaluated for efficacy, 63% achieved overall complete remission (OCR), which includes 51% of patients with complete remission at any time and 12% patients with complete remission with incomplete hematologic recover at any time.
 The major efficacy outcome was complete remission within 3 months, which was achieved in 42% patients, and the median duration of remission was 14.1 months.

 Aucatzyl showed low levels of cytokine release syndrome (CRS), with 3% grade 3 events, and no grade 4 or 5 events.
 The label includes a boxed warning about the risk of cytokine release syndrome, neurologic toxicities, and secondary hematological malignancies.